ez-aem/aem-site-template-tailwind/docs/docs/customize/page-templates.md

 # Page Templates

 Page Templates are foundational to building your website.
-Without Page Templates, you canâ€™t have pages, and without Pages, you donâ€™t have a Site.
+Without Page Templates, you can't have pages, and without Pages, you don't have a Site.

 The Tailwind AEM Site Template comes with 6 Page Templates for you to choose from.
 You can also create your own Page Templates as you need.

-## What youâ€™ll need
+## What you'll need

 In order to create or edit Page Templates, you must have the Template Author permissions.
 Speak with your AEM System Administrator to grant you access.